Fridahnyakundi/Begin-learning-R/README.md

-# Uganda-R-scripts
+# Data Exploration-Using-R
-Scripts from the R training in Uganda
+Scripts from various data analysis and trainings